Operation Family Secrets: Frank Jr.'s letter to FBI

 The investigation began on July 27, 1998 when Frank Calabrese Jr., wrote a letter to the FBI saying he wanted help to put his father in jail.
 The letter was sent without warning from the federal correctional facility in Milan, Michigan, where both Frank Jr. and Frank Sr. had been incarcerated since 1995, when four members of the Calabrese family had been sentenced for collecting "juice loans" and racketeering an auto repair business.
-In the letter, Frank Jr. requested a face-to-face meeting in which he planned to give the FBI information about his father's crimes, business activities of the Chicago Outfit street crews, and the murder of John Fecorotta: "This is no game.
+In the letter, Frank Jr. requested a face-to-face meeting in which he planned to give the FBI information about his father's crimes, business activities of the Chicago Outfit street crews, and the murder of John Fecarotta: "This is no game.
 I feel I have to help keep this sick man locked up forever."

 He and his father had had rough patches in their relationship over the years.
 He had stolen hundreds of thousands of dollars in cash from his father, which he blew on a cocaine addiction and bad business decisions.
 Afterward, his father allegedly put a gun to his son's head and threatened to kill him.
 That and many other instances of Frank Sr.'s abuse and poor fathering contributed to Frank Jr.'s desire to help the FBI bring him down.
 He volunteered to record conversations that he had with his father while they were imprisoned.
 He wore a pair of headphones around his neck fit by the FBI with a hidden microphone to record conversations between the father and son.

 It was not difficult for Frank Jr. to direct his conversations in the prison courtyard and recreational facilities with his father toward information that would benefit the FBI's rapidly assembling investigation.
 Frank Sr. bragged to his son about past criminal activities.

 Nick's co-operation with federal agents

 Federal agents Michael Maseth, Tom Bourgeois, and Michael Hartnett were assigned to the investigation.
 They began to put together pieces of information on the Fecarotta murder.
 Newspapers reported that Calabrese had been confronted with DNA evidence implicating him in the 1986 mob hit of mob enforcer Fecarotta, prompting Nick Calabrese to cooperate with law enforcement in the probe.

+Frank Jr. agreed to wear a wire during conversations with his father as they talked about the family business.